deloachtech/backstack-demo/README.md

 ## Access Control

-Enterprise level access control is enforced using extremely simple logic.

 We've provided a structured approach to manage access control within the project.
 This includes predefined constants and a default `hasAccess()` function to validate access permissions.
 However, this structure is flexible and can be easily replaced with your own logic if desired.

 See the [access control docs](https://backstack.com/access-control.html) for more information on the entire architecture.